Nikoobox/ninetyplus/README.md

 ## Features
 * Visitors can select specific game and see the team formation, lineup and other game statistics.
-* Each player game statistics is displayed on click.
+* Game statistics of each player is displayed on click.
 ![Games](dist/images/games2.gif)
 <p>&nbsp;</p>

-* Live updates feature could be manually turned on/off to control data usage.
+* Live updates feature is manually turned on/off to control the number of API calls.
 ![Live Demo](dist/images/live_demo.gif)
 <p>&nbsp;</p>

 * Visitors can vote for the game winner.
-The voting data is stored with Firebase/Firestore and displayed with by D3.js.
+The voting data is stored with Firebase/Firestore online database and displayed with by D3.js animation library.
 ![Voting](dist/images/voting_d3.gif)
 <p>&nbsp;</p>